 Withhold CYRAMZA for 28 days prior to elective surgery.
-Do not administer CYRAMZA for at least 28 days following a major surgical procedure and until the wound is fully healed.
-Discontinue CYRAMZA in patients who develop wound healing complications that require medical intervention.
+Do not administer CYRAMZA for at least 2 weeks following a major surgical procedure and until adequate wound healing.
+The safety of resumption of CYRAMZA after resolution of wound healing complications has not been established.

-Serious, sometimes fatal, arterial thromboembolic events (ATEs),including myocardial infarction, cardiac arrest, cerebrovascular accident, and cerebral ischemia, occurred across clinical trials.
-Across five clinical studies in 1916 patients with various cancers treated with CYRAMZA, the incidence of all Grade ATE was 2-3%.
-Grade 3-5 ATE incidence was 1-2%.
+Serious, sometimes fatal, ATEs, including myocardial infarction, cardiac arrest, cerebrovascular accident, and cerebral ischemia, occurred across clinical trials.
+In 2137 patients with various cancers treated with CYRAMZA, the incidence of all Grade ATE was 1-3%.
+Grade 3-5 ATE incidence was <1-2%.

 Permanently discontinue CYRAMZA in patients who experience an ATE.

 An increased incidence of severe hypertension occurred in patients receiving CYRAMZA.
-Across five clinical studies in 1916 patients with various cancers treated with CYRAMZA, the incidence of all Grade hypertension occurred between 11-26%.
+In 1916 patients with various cancers treated with CYRAMZA, the incidence of all Grade hypertension ranged from 11-26%.
 Grade 3-5 hypertension incidence ranged from 6-15%.

 Control hypertension prior to initiating treatment with CYRAMZA.
 Monitor blood pressure every two weeks or more frequently as indicated during treatment.
 Withhold CYRAMZA for severe hypertension until medically controlled.
 Permanently discontinue CYRAMZA for medically significant hypertension that cannot be controlled with antihypertensive therapy or in patients with hypertensive crisis or hypertensive encephalopathy.

-Infusion-related reactions (IRR),including severe and life threatening IRR, occurred in CYRAMZA clinical trials.
-The majority of IRR across trials occurred during or following a first or second CYRAMZA infusion.
+IRR, including severe and life threatening IRR, occurred in CYRAMZA clinical trials.
 Symptoms of IRR included rigors/tremors, back pain/spasms, chest pain and/or tightness, chills, flushing, dyspnea, wheezing, hypoxia, and paresthesia.
 In severe cases, symptoms included bronchospasm, supraventricular tachycardia, and hypotension.
-Across five clinical studies in 1916 patients with various cancers treated with CYRAMZA in which premedication was recommended or required, the incidence of all Grade IRR occurred between <1-9%.
+In 2137 patients with various cancers treated with CYRAMZA in which premedication was recommended or required, the incidence of all Grade IRR ranged from <1-9%.
 Grade 3-5 IRR incidence was <1%.